LostSoulfly/Zelda-Golden-Kingdom/README.md

 I may do this some day.. but today is not that day.

 ## Help
-In the Cliente folder, install the Libraries.exe to get the VB6 required files.
+1. In the Cliente folder, install the Libraries.exe to get the VB6 required files.
-Then run Starter.exe as Administrator to register the translation DLLs.
+2. Then run Starter.exe as Administrator to register the translation DLLs.
-Then you should be able to start the Zelda client executable.
+3. Then you should be able to start the Zelda client executable.
-If you get a launcher required error, edit the config.ini to: RequireLauncher= 0 Now, start the Server executable in the server folder.
+4. If you get a launcher required error, edit the config.ini to: `RequireLauncher= 0`
+5. Now, start the Server executable in the server folder.
 (Server 0.72.exe)

+### Original

 I don't understand git.
 Sorry if it's a mess.